falukropp/sftp/README.md

 Forked from [atmoz/sftp](https://github.com/atmoz/sftp) to support user-owned base directories.

-Only modification in this image is that, it changes the ownership of the directories under each user's home directory to be the SFTP user whose home directory they are in.
+This image changes the ownership of the directories under each user's home directory to be the SFTP user whose home directory they are in.
 In the atmoz/sftp image, the first created SFTP user (when there are multiple users) is the owner of all the directories under all users' home directories, which makes it unusable when not using a volume.

+It also includes MySecureShell which allows more control over the user access and shared directories through a configuration file.

+Another addition to this image is rsyslog for logging the access events of SFTP like, user login and logout as well as other events like directory creation, deletion etc.

+# MySecureShell for more control
+MySecureShell is a solution which has been made to bring more features to sftp/scp protocol given by OpenSSH.
+By default, OpenSSH brings a lot of liberty to connected users which imply to trust in your users.
+The goal of MySecureShell is to offer the power and security of OpenSSH, with enhanced features (like ACL) to restrict connected users.

+# Rsyslog for event logging
+Rsyslog is a **r**ocket-fast **sys**tem for **log** processing.

+It offers high-performance, great security features and a modular design.
+While it started as a regular syslogd, rsyslog has evolved into a kind of swiss army knife of logging, being able to accept inputs from a wide variety of sources, transform them, and output to the results to diverse destinations.

 # Securely share your files